Navigating PF Deductions: Should It Be Based on Minimum Wages or Actual Salary?

 ===================================

-An appeal was filed by the appellant, before the EPF Appellate Tribunal, against the order dated 14.12.2012, passed by the EPF Authority, under Section 7A of the Act, taking into consideration of the minimum wages under the Minimum Wages Act.
-The EPF Appellate Tribunal observed that the employer has bifurcated the minimum wages into different heads like basic wages, house rent allowance, conveyance allowance, special allowance, skill allowance etc. the employer has been paying EPF contribution only the basic wages as provided under the EPF Act excluding allowance.
-The headquarters office of the EPFO, vide circular dated 23.05.2011 has stated to ensure that the PF contribution shall be remitted on not less than minimum wages.
-Accordingly, the EPF Authority initiated proceedings under Section 7A of the Act, taking into consideration of the minimum wages under the Minimum Wages Act and directed the employer to pay the contribution so determined.
-The EPF Appellate Tribunal opined that minimum wages has not been defined under the EPF Act.
-Only basic wages is defined under the Act.
-The EPF Authority has no power to hold whether minimum wages amount to basic wages or not.
+An appeal was filed by the appellant before the EPF Appellate Tribunal against the order dated 14.12.2012, passed by the EPF Authority under Section 7A of the Act, taking into consideration the minimum wages under the Minimum Wages Act.
+The EPF Appellate Tribunal observed that the employer has bifurcated the minimum wages into different heads like basic wages, house rent allowance, conveyance allowance, special allowance, skill allowance, etc. The employer has been paying EPF contributions only on the basic wages as provided under the EPF Act, excluding allowances.
+The headquarters office of the EPFO, via circular dated 23.05.2011, has stated to ensure that the PF contribution shall be remitted on not less than minimum wages.
+Accordingly, the EPF Authority initiated proceedings under Section 7A of the Act, considering the minimum wages under the Minimum Wages Act and directed the employer to pay the contribution so determined.
+The EPF Appellate Tribunal opined that minimum wages have not been defined under the EPF Act.
+Only basic wages are defined under the Act.
+The EPF Authority has no power to determine whether minimum wages amount to basic wages or not.
 While interpreting a provision of any Act, the Court only has to interpret the law and cannot legislate it.
-If a provision of law is misused and subjected to abuse of process of law, it is for the legislature to amend, modify or repeal it, if deemed necessary.
-There is no compulsion to hold that the definition of ‘minimum wages’ under the Minimum Wages Act.
-Employer is liable to deduct PF contribution on basic wages as defined under Section 2(b) read alongwith Section 6 of the EPF Act and not on minimum wages as per Minimum Wages Act.
-Hence, impugned order is set aside.
-Appeal not allowed.
+If a provision of law is misused and subjected to abuse of process of law, it is for the legislature to amend, modify, or repeal it if deemed necessary.
+There is no compulsion to hold that the definition of 'minimum wages' under the Minimum Wages Act applies.
+The employer is liable to deduct PF contribution on basic wages as defined under Section 2(b) read along with Section 6 of the EPF Act and not on minimum wages as per the Minimum Wages Act.
+Hence, the impugned order is set aside.
+The appeal is not allowed.

 M/s.
 Chalet Hotel Pvt Ltd Vs. RPFC, Thane, ATA No.17(9) 2013 decided on 21.07.2014